UMT 12x20 black / N38 - magnetic pin

 - They have very high magnetic induction on the surface of the magnet,

-- Significant importance in the industry of new technologies – are utilized in hard drives, electric motors, medical devices and other highly developed apparatuses.
+- Key role in modern technologies – are used in HDD drives, electric motors, medical devices and various technologically advanced devices.

 Disadvantages of neodymium magnets: